Incognius/build2break-25-p-squared-1/README.md

     *   `TalentScout`: Analyzes and ranks resumes from a vector database.
     *   `Onboarder`: Generates new-hire onboarding plans.
     *   `PolicyBot`: Answers questions about company policies using RAG.
-    *   `InterviewPrep`: Generates custom interview questions for a given role.
     *   `BiasChecker`: A sub-agent that reviews the `TalentScout`'s output for biased language.
     *   `GuardrailsAgent`: A security agent that sanitizes user input and document text.
 4.  **Vector Store (ChromaDB):** A persistent vector database stores embeddings of uploaded resumes for efficient semantic search.